Palashio/libra/info/Reference Manual.md

 client.accuracy(self, model)
 ```

-Displays all plots generated by the model chosen based from the queries written in the client class instance
+Displays all accuracy scores for the model chosen based from the queries written in the client class instance

 *Parameters --*